Freshwater Farm Plans

 Freshwater Farm Plans and Farm Environment Plans

 Canterbury farms that don’t meet Permitted Activity rules are already required to have a Farm Environment Plan (FEP).
-However, FWFPs will be required for all farms with more than 20 hectares in arable or pastoral use or five hectares in horticultural use.
-This means many more farms than currently have FEPs will need an FWFP.
+Many farms that have existing FEPs will also need to have a FWFP.

 Unlike FEPs, FWFPs will need to be linked to the specific freshwater objectives for their catchment, described in a catchment context, challenges and values.
 Until FWFPs are rolled out in Canterbury, it is important that farmers with FEPs continue to follow that plan and focus on their next audit.

-We’re currently working on plans to ensure the shift from FEPs to FWFPs is as smooth as possible, and we’ll be sharing more information on this page as soon as we can.
+We’re currently working on plans to ensure the shift from FEPs to FWFPs is as smooth as possible and avoids duplication of farm plans being required in Canterbury.
+We’ll be sharing more information on this page as soon as we can.

 Get in touch